 Publishing Mastering the Art of French Cooking wasn’t easy.
 Julia’s co-authors wanted to stay with an agent who hadn’t replied to their communications in months, but thanks to a little networking, Julia secured a much better publishing company for their project.
 She knew its worth long before it was completed, writing, “Competition in this field is stiff, but we feel this may well be a major work on French cooking…and could continue to sell for years.”

-Julia’s business savvy isn’t what she’s famous for, but it is what made her famous and allowed her to accomplish her life goal: bringing French food to American dinner tables and sharing her passion with the world.
+Julia Child wasn’t famous for her business savvy, but it is what made her famous and allowed her to accomplish her life goal: bringing French food to American dinner tables and sharing her passion with the world.

-Which of these lessons can you use to make a positive change in your career or mobile food business?
+Which of these Julia Child business lessons can you use to make a positive change in your career or mobile food business?